arashyeganeh/XGBoost-Tutorial/chapters/Chapter1.Introduction_to_XGBoost/README.md

-> Overall, the choice of algorithm depends on the specific needs of the project, the characteristics of the data, and the trade-offs between factors such as accuracy, speed, and memory efficiency.
+> Overall, the choice of algorithm depends on the specific needs of the project, the characteristics of the data, and the trade-offs between factors such as accuracy, speed, and memory efficiency.s
->
 >

 ## Installation